 The Act is extremely long and detailed, due to expansions of scope and magnitude of the remedies.
 The Kansas Consumer Protection Act includes:

 The Kansas Attorney General and local government county and district attorneys have the authority and duty to investigate and enforce the Kansas Consumer Protection Act throughout the State of Kansas.
-Remedies include settlements, consent judgments, civil penalties, the recovery damages (restitution) for consumers, obtaining declaratory judgments and restraining orders, as well as obtaining a judgment for reasonable expenses and investigation fees.
+Remedies include settlements, consent judgments, civil penalties, damages (restitution) for consumers, declaratory judgments, and restraining orders, as well as judgments for reasonable expenses and investigation fees.

 The statute provides for civil penalties of up to $10,000 per violation.
-In some cases, like when the consumer is a military veteran, disabled, or over age 60, the Court can award an additional enhanced civil penalty bringing the total up to $20,000 per violation.
+In some cases, like when the consumer is a military veteran, disabled, or over age 65, the court can award an additional enhanced civil penalty bringing the total up to $20,000 per violation.

 The Kansas Consumer Protection Act includes numerous provisions, some of which may surprise you.
 Our previous blog post on Consumer Rights You Did Not Know You Had also contains details about some of these protections.